 Request your first API in Shortcuts

-To request your first API, you create the URL that points at the API “end point” that you want to talk to, then you pass that URL to the Get Contents of URL action.
+To request your first API, you create the URL that points at the API “endpoint” that you want to talk to, and then pass that URL to the Get Contents of URL action.
 When the shortcut is run, this action makes the API request.

 Build the API request

-Dark Sky’s Forecast end point requires an URL request to be formatted as such:
+Dark Sky’s Forecast endpoint requires a URL request to be formatted as such:

 The text in brackets will be filled out with an API key and the location you want forecast data for.

-In the Shortcuts app, place your API key from Dark Sky in the first Text action that is passed to the URL action as a variable.
+In the Shortcuts app, place your API key from Dark Sky in the first Text action, which is passed to the URL action as a variable.
 The

 LONGvalues are already set to